Rethinking Invasive Species Management in Florida

 A few pockets in South Florida.

-Some scattered sightings across North Florida.
+Some scattered sightings elsewhere.

 Case Study 2: Hydrilla vs. Crested Floating Heart